 - Winning an appeal on behalf of Jerry and Jessica Seinfeld in the United States Court of Appeals for the Second Circuit in a copyright and trademark case involving the New York Times #1 bestselling book Deceptively Delicious.

 Mr. Dupree appears frequently on national television as a legal analyst.
-He is a regular guest on Fox News Channel, and has appeared on CNN's “Situation Room” and C-Span's “America & The Courts,” among other programs.
+He is a regular guest on Fox News Channel and MSNBC.
+He has also appeared on ABC World News Tonight, NBC Nightly News, as well as on CNN, CNBC, Bloomberg and C-Span.
 He has also been quoted in numerous print publications, including the New York Times, the Wall Street Journal, the Washington Post, the Los Angeles Times and many others, discussing legal issues and developments.
-In 2011, Mr. Dupree testified before the Judiciary Committee of the U.S. House of Representatives concerning the constitutional limits on the President’s detention authority.
+Mr. Dupree has also testified before Congress on constitutional and separation-of-powers issues, including the President’s authority to act through executive order.